Norwegian Labour and Welfare Administration

-The Norwegian Labour and Welfare Administration (NAV, originally an abbreviation of Nye arbeids- og velferdsetaten) is the current Norwegian public welfare agency, which consists of the state Labour and Welfare Service as well as municipal welfare agencies.
+The Norwegian Labour and Welfare Administration (Arbeids- og velferdsforvaltningen; Nav, originally an abbreviation for Ny arbeids- og velferdsforvaltning; New Labour and Welfare Management) is the current Norwegian public welfare agency, which consists of the state Labour and Welfare Service as well as municipal welfare agencies.
 It is responsible for a third of the state budget of Norway, administering programs such as unemployment benefits, sickness benefits, pensions, child benefits, qualification programme, temporary accommodation, health services, and more.
 In 2022 the agency had approximately 22,000 employees including approximately 15,500 employed by the state, and approximately 6,500 employed by the municipalities.
 Its head is the Labour and Welfare Director, currently Hans Christian Holte, who is appointed by the government.

+Holte was fired in 2025 due to misinforming the government and Riksrevisjonen, and Eve Vangsnes Bergli took over as acting chief executive.

 History

 NAV was established as a result of the Norwegian Labour and Welfare Act of 2006.
 The newly established agency is a collaboration between the Norwegian Labour and Welfare Service (Arbeids- og velferdsetaten) and certain parts of the municipal social services.
 "NAV" was originally an acronym for "New Labour and Welfare Administration" (Ny arbeids- og velferdsforvalting) but is now seen as a word of its own.

 The aim of the NAV reform is to gather all the social security and employment offices to a common state agency where the employees of the Labour and Welfare Service and the municipal social services would work together to find solutions for unemployed people.
 The reform was adopted by the Parliament of Norway in the spring of 2005, and the social security agency National Insurance Service and employment agency Aetat was formally dismantled in July 2006 as the new Labour and Welfare Agency was established.